In-person Mentorship Program

 Shamanism in Chinese Medicine $2,400.00

-In this time of a growing global acceptance around the mystery of life, people are seeking ways to heal on the soul/spirit level.
+In this era of growing global acceptance of the mystery of life, people are seeking ways to heal on a spiritual level.
 Practitioners look to indigenous medical techniques, which include shamanism.

 Shamanism provides the foundation of East Asian medicine.
-From qigong visualizations/movements to verbal ques, shamanic techniques offer efficient and effective means to addressing physical pathology and emotional imbalances.
-East Asian medicine, when practiced comprehensively, addresses the body, mind, and spirit.
+From qigong visualizations/movements to verbal cues, shamanic techniques offer efficient and effective means to address physical pathology and emotional imbalances.
+East Asian medicine, when practiced comprehensively, addresses the body, mind, and spirit holistically.
 These ancient shamanic practices concentrate on the spirit and the soul.
-Merging shamanism with modern Chinese medicine generates exceptional and complete health care.
+Merging shamanism with modern Chinese medicine yields exceptional and comprehensive healthcare.

-Level 4 unveils these practices which align the body’s spiritual nature.
-CT Holman shares his clinical experience and extensive training utilizing shamanic practices to create a healing space, understand the soul/spirit, and heal on a deep level.
+Level 4 unveils these practices, which align the body’s spiritual nature.
+Dr. Holman shares his clinical experience and extensive training in utilizing shamanic practices to create a healing space, understand the soul/spirit, and facilitate deep-level healing.
 He describes shamanic applications of qigong, drumming, verbal healing, acupressure/acupuncture, and other East Asian medical techniques.
 Cultivation exercises, appropriate for the practitioner and patient, are included.
-CT explains the timing of activities and medical practices, a key influence by shamans, and the spiritual nature of East Asian medicine protocols.
+Dr. Holman explains the timing of activities and medical practices, a key influence of shamans, and the spiritual nature of East Asian medicine protocols.
 He elaborates on specific cleansing methods to facilitate optimum physiology and shares case studies to illustrate how shamanic practices blend effortlessly with traditional and classical East Asian medicine.
-This combination delivers an inclusive approach and yields physical and emotional well-being for patients.
+This combination provides an inclusive approach, yielding physical and emotional well-being for patients.

 In-person Chinese Medicine Mentorship Module Five